Stephenson Holt Author

 “Sorry?”

 “I owe you one Ryan.
 It’s my name.
 Do you know that when you’ve had a drink you think out loud?
-I don’t have a girlfriend and hardly ever argue with anyone, it’s not my style, so wouldn’t need you to see her off if she existed.”
+I don’t have a girlfriend and hardly ever argue with anyone, it’s not my style, so I wouldn’t need you to see her off if she did exist.”

-I knew that my face was red.
+I knew that my face was both hot and red.
 I could feel the redness travelling down my neck and onto my chest and felt that soon I would be red all over and looking like a beetroot.
-“I’ve had too much to drink, you’re right, and I need to go home,” I told him, as if I was either saying goodbye or inviting him to take me home but he already knew about my state of drunkenness.
+“I’ve had too much to drink, you’re right, and I need to go home,” I told him, as if I was either saying goodbye or inviting him to take me home, but I’m sure he already knew about my state of drunkenness.
 “But I’ll have to tell all my friends first that I’m going for a cab.
-Could you please see me to the taxi rank?”
+Could you please see me safely to the taxi rank?”

 He smiled to show me that the dimple in that square chin was matched by dimples in his cheeks and when you added those deep blue eyes into the equation it was impossible for a girl to concentrate on only one facet of his face.
 He was right and our babies definitely would have blue eyes and hopefully, his black hair.
 I shook my head to come out of my dream state.

-“If it’s the eight girls over there in the shadows who haven’t taken their eyes off us since my first offer to help you, I think they already know that you’ll be leaving and if you told them you were leaving to get a cab alone they’d either murder you or not believe you.
+He turned slightly and pointed.
+“If it’s the eight girls over there in the shadows who haven’t taken their eyes off us since my first offer to help you, I think they already know that you’ll be leaving and if you told them you were leaving to get a cab alone, they’d either murder you or not believe you.
 Am I right?”

 “Pretty much so, yes, but I don’t know you and you could be an evil axe murderer and I don’t want to share a cab with an axe murderer.
 You’re very confident aren’t you.”